xeeija/e2e-playwright-course/README.md

     npm install
     ```

 1. Install browsers for running tests.
-Playwright downloads all browsers seperately (eg. to the `AppData` folder).
+Playwright downloads all browsers separately (eg. to the `AppData` folder).

     ```
     npx playwright install